turingschool/curriculum/source/projects/blogger.markdown

 ```

 Now we should be able to log in and log out, and see our status reflected in the footer.
 Let's try this a couple of times to confirm we've made it to this point successfully.
-(You may need to restart the rails server to successfully log in)
+(You may need to restart the rails server to successfully log in.)

 ### Securing New Users